fisinik/fake-news-detection-using-stance-detection/README.md

 # Fake News Detection Using Stance Detection

-## Description
+## About

+- <strong>University: </strong>University of Prishtina
+- <strong>Faculty: </strong>Faculty of Electrical and Computer Engineering
+- <strong>Study Program: </strong>Master of Computer and Software Engineering
+- <strong>Subject (2nd year): </strong>Natural Language Processing taught by [Dr. Sc.
+Mërgim Hoti](https://staff.uni-pr.edu/profile/m%C3%ABrgimhoti)
+- <strong>Students:</strong> [Festina Qorrolli](https://github.com/festinaqorrolli) and [Fisnik Spahija](https://github.com/Fisinik/)

-Develop a system that uses stance detection to identify fake news.
-The model would analyze the relationship between claims made in an article and other sources of verified information to assess the truthfulness of the content.
+The goal of this [project](https://github.com/fisinik/fake-news-detection-using-stance-detection) is to develop a system that uses stance detection to identify fake news.
+The model analyzes the relationship between claims made in an article and other sources of verified information to assess the truthfulness of the content..
+This project is used for the Natural Language Processing course in University of Prishtina, Computer and Software Engineering.

-## Innovation

-This project focuses on cross-document analysis and logic consistency to combat misinformation.